lewislea/Vehicle_Maintenance_Rails_Site/README.md

 2. user can add repairs to vehicles
 3. user can upload notes or pictures about each repair
 4. user can track total maintenance cost for each vehicle
+5. search for vehicles and repairs

 ##Changelog
 -----
 6-12-13 :  began project
+6-14-13 : add devise for user authentication
+6-16-13 : user authentication working and tested 6-20-13 : add vehicle feature working and tested

 ##Project State